 By Glacko2021 at English Wikipedia, via Wikimedia Commons

 Tonsilloliths can occur at any age but are more common in adults than in children.
 Some people just develop one, whereas others can have more than one at a time.
-In some people, even when they get rid of one, another one forms somewhere else.
+In some people, even when they get rid of one, another one forms somewhere else on their tonsils.

-Often there are no symptoms at all.
-Possible symptoms of tonsil stones (tonsilloliths) include:
+Often there are no symptoms of tonsil stones at all, though when there are they may include :

 - A feeling of something being stuck at the back of your throat, or irritating your throat.